kingluddite/web-dev-notes/frontend/udemy/105n-modern-react-with-redux/01-intro/09-component-structure.md

 ![wireframe](https://i.imgur.com/ry9Pse2.png)

 * Don't pull all your JSX in one huge Component
-* Create many Components, each with their own purpose and React does a great job of pulling them all together and rendering them to the screen
+* Create many Components
+    - Each with their own purpose
+    - React will do a fantastic job of pulling them all together and rendering them to the screen

 ## Our Components (5)
 * The search box